vanilophp/docs/taxes.md

 # Taxes

-> This module will be released in v3.7 (March 2023)

 The taxes module makes use of the [adjustments](adjustments.md) module, and can be used to for various tax calculations, like the Sales Tax, GST and VAT in most countries.